Access for Visitors with Special Needs

-Tip: When getting on unpaved mountain trails, you should know there can be rocks and tree roots embedded into the dirt.
+Tip: When getting on unpaved mountain trails in the Smoky Mountains, you should know there can be rocks and tree roots embedded into the dirt.
 Some trails are smoother than others, so be careful.

 (All Can be Found on Google Maps or GSMNP Visitor Centers)

 Cades Cove Picnic Area (GSMNP)

 Metcalf Bottoms (GSMNP)

 Herbert Holt Park in Gatlinburg - Includes Handicap Accessible Fishing Pier